MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-supported-filetypes.md

 | .jfif                        | .pjfif                        |

 > [!NOTE]
-> When using the File SDK's FileHandler to add or remove a label, with or without protection, and using streams for output, a **read/write** stream is required.
-Failure to use a read/write stream will result in an "Unknown Error."
+> When using the File SDK's FileHandler with an output stream, the stream must be opened with **read/write** access.
+Failure to use a read and write stream may result in an "Unknown Error."

 ###### Footnote 1
 With the latest version of the Microsoft Information Protection SDK, the file name extension of the protected PDF document remains as .pdf.